autonity/docs.autonity.org/oracle/install-oracle/index.md

 A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:

-- Forex plugins: for connecting to public FX data sources.
+- Forex plugins: for connecting to public FX data sources for ASM [ACU](/concepts/asm/#acu) basket currency prices.
 See the `forex_` prefixed adaptors in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
-Four forex plugins are currently provided.
+Five forex plugins are currently provided.
-- ATN and NTN plugins:
-  - For connecting to Piccadilly Testnet.
-See the `pcgc_cax` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
-This provides ATN and NTN data from the Centralized Auton Exchange deployed to Piccadilly for the Piccadilly Circus Games Competition.
-See [game.autonity.org](https:game.autonity.org).
-  - For connecting to Bakerloo Testnet.
-See the `sim_plugin` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins/simulator_plugin).
-This provides simulated ATN and NTN data.
+- Crypto plugins: for connecting to public CEX and DEX data sources for USD stablecoin and ATN, NTN prices.
+ATN NTN price data is used for the ASM [Stabilisation CDP](/concepts/asm/#stabilization) mechanism.
+See the `crypto_` prefixed adaptors in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+Four crypto plugins are currently provided.
+- Simulator plugin: for simulated protocol asset (ATN, NTN, NTN-ATN) data.
+Used for testnet or local development purposes to provide ATN, NTN price data.
+See the `simulator_plugin` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).

 **These out the box plugins are built and included by default according to the installation method and Autonity testnet chosen.** They are: